tobeybill/TISATAFL/report/Method.md

 ## Regression Analysis for Director and CEO Compensation

-The regressions for director and CEO compensation were ran seperatley, but the overarching process is the same.
+The regressions for director and CEO compensation were ran separately, but the overarching process is the same.

-Through our research, we learned that firms of different sizes have varrying payout structures to their executives and directors.
+Through our research, we learned that firms of different sizes have varying payout structures to their executives and directors.
 We split the firms into 3 different size categories to allow for individual treatment during the regressions.
-Small firms were catagorized with a maximum market cap at $10 billion, followed by medium at $200 billion, and large anything over $200 billion.
+Small firms were categorized with a maximum market cap at $10 billion, followed by medium at $200 billion, and large anything over $200 billion.

-After splitting the firms in their respective bins, we ran a Ridge Regression on our determinates for compensation (Independent Variables) against director/CEO total compensation (Dependent variable).
+After splitting the firms in their respective bins, we ran a Ridge Regression on our determinants for compensation (Independent Variables) against director/CEO total compensation (Dependent variable).

 We used GridSearchCV to optimized each our models for the alpha and K value.
 After many iterations, the best_alpha function was used to pick the set of parameters that fit the data the best.

 # add code here!!!!

 Despite optimizing, the director model was unable to fit the firms in the "huge" bin within any degree of accuracy.
-This suggests that different determinates govern director compensation at giant firms.
-If we were to re-run the analysis, we would do more research to find different determinates.
-For the time being, we decided to omit the data because no meaningful predications could be made.
+This suggests that different determinants govern director compensation at giant firms.
+If we were to re-run the analysis, we would do more research to find different determinants.
+For the time being, we decided to omit the data because no meaningful predictions could be made.

 __Director Results__